formtools/core/README.md

 - check out the release sections for earlier, stable releases.

-### Where we're at (April, 2017)
+### Where we're at (June, 2017)

-I'm returning to work on Form Tools after a long (4 year!) break.
-There have been a lot of changes made to PHP and the various code that Form Tools relies on.
+Earlier this year I returned to work on Form Tools after a long (4 year!) break.
+There have been a lot of changes made to PHP and the various code dependencies that Form Tools relies on.
 The goal for the 3.0.0 rewrite is:

 - *Run on PHP 7*.
 - Upgrade Smarty (necessary for PHP 7 compatibility)
-- include Composer (just the basics right now, but all modules, themes etc. may end up as composer components... not sure yet)
+- Convert the codebase to object oriented.
 - move database interaction to use *PDO*.
-- Convert the codebase to object oriented.
+- include Composer (just the basics right now, but all modules, themes etc. may end up as composer components... not sure yet)

 ### PHP version compatibility